gcohenfr/stat-301/docs/syllabus-page.md

 ### When and where?
 - The lectures will be on Tuesdays and Thursdays from 12:30 to 14:00.
 - The lectures will be held in Henry Angus building, Room 234.
-- Office hours will be held on ...
-TBD.
+- Office hours will be held on Wednesdays 3:30pm via Zoom (link on Canvas).

 ### Software Platforms
 - Students will learn to perform their analysis using the [R programming language](https://cran.r-project.org/).